StanZzzz222/RAltGo/README.md

 1. Blip - Mostly done
 2. Player - Mostly done
 3. Vehicle - Mostly done
-4. Ped - Mostly done
+4. Ped - Done √
-5. Colshape - Mostly done
+5. Colshape - Done √
-6. Checkpoint - Mostly done
+6. Checkpoint - Done √
-7. Marker- Mostly done
+7. Marker- Done √
-8. Object - Mostly done
+8. Object - Done √
-9. Pools - The object pool has implemented all the above objects
+9. VisualEntity - Done √
-10. VisualEntity - To be implemented
+10. VirtualEntityGroup - Done √
-11. VirtualEntityGroup - To be implemented
+11. Pools - The object pool has implemented all the above objects
 12. VoiceChannel - To be implemented
-13. ConnectionInfo - To be implemented
+12. ConnectionInfo - To be implemented
 ....
 TODO: The remaining objects to be implemented, .... and the real optimization after the module is completed